 Try picturing this nightmare unfolding in my kitchen.
-The sponge is starting to fall away, I am plugging the holes, the stack of sponges have started to go on a lean and the sprinkles now appear to be smothering the stone bench not the cake.
+The sponge is starting to fall away, I am plugging the holes, the stack of sponges has started to go on a lean and the sprinkles now appear to be smothering the stone bench, not the cake.

 Can it get any worse | my blob just continued to become an even bigger blob.
 So I rolled the cake on its side, gathering the thousands of sprinkles sprawled across my bench (I am certain that I read this tip on some other less helpful blog).

-Finally my brain fog clears and I think why not gently turn the cake on its side and cut across the bottom so that it is no longer lopsided (surely you get some credit for this).
+Finally, my brain fog clears and I think why not gently turn the cake on its side and cut across the bottom so that it is no longer lopsided (surely you get some credit for this).
 It worked a treat; until I put it back upright and found that I had cut too much off the other side (argh)!
 I wasn’t going to be beaten by some rotten sprinkle cake.
-I grabbed handfuls of sponge that I had just cut of the bottom and commenced stuffing it under the other side.
+I grabbed handfuls of sponges that I had just cut off the bottom and commenced stuffing them under the other side.
 Bingo!
-Finally the cake stood straight.
+Finally, the cake stood straight.
 I must say I did take just a little pride in this resurrection.

 By this stage, I am so totally over the sprinkle cake and I have no idea whatsoever why anyone would ever want to eat a sprinkle cake let alone make one!